shadow/shadow/docs/shadow_config_spec.md

 may cause the simulation to take longer to escape a "CPU-only busy-loop" when it *is* needed.

+Only supports microsecond granularity, and values below 1 microsecond are rejected.

 No effect when `native_preemption_enabled` is false.

 #### `experimental.native_preemption_sim_interval`